synergylabs/Web-Dependencies/DEV.md

 1. Run scripts: `python main.py <country_code>`
     1. `country_code` is the two character code for the country, e.g. the country code for the United States is `us`

 ## 2. Web Application
 The web application is a React frontend application.
-The source files for the home page is in `src/layouts/home/`.
-The source files for region analysis, country analysis are in `src/layouts/dashboard`.
 The web application may load files in this repo or call the [Box File Server](#3-box-file-server) to fetch files from CMU Box.
+The application uses [Material UI](https://mui.com/material-ui/getting-started/overview/) with some [Material Dashboard Components](https://www.creative-tim.com/learning-lab/react/routing-system/material-dashboard/).

+- The source files for the home page is in `src/layouts/home/`.
+- The source files for region analysis, country analysis are in `src/layouts/dashboard`.
+- The source files for side nav bar are in `src/examples/Sidenav` The soruce files for top nav bar are in `src/examples/Navbars/DashboardNavbar`

 To run the application:
 1. Install dependencies: `npm install`